-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 I’ve now gathered a team of six people.
 But that’s still small – we need at least three times or so more than that.
 I’m now trying to figure out who’s going to buy the medicine – and with what money.
 The [Health] Ministry is willing to finance it, but that’s a government ministry, which means that for each individual person, we’d have to submit a letter – basically, it would take too long.
 The state is an unwieldy machine.
 In situations like this, people are a little faster.
 Though we couldn’t manage without the government’s help.

 The Health Ministry gave me the phone number of the head of the Kharkiv State Medicine Services.
 I thought he would be able to help me, but he turned out to be the one who needed help.
 He asked me to help him purchase sanitary products for the metro.
-There are a lot of people down there, and they’re constantly having to disinfect the war.
+There are a lot of people down there, and they’re constantly having to disinfect [becuase of] the war.
 He gave me the contact information for a firm that sells them at cost, I called my friend, and he paid.
 From what I understand, there are people who never come out of the metro.

 A lot of people can’t take it, psychologically.
 Some of them don’t leave their houses.
 I’m scared, too, to be honest.
 We’ve tried not to leave our district, but it looks like we’ll eventually have to.

 Old people are really suffering.
 They don’t want to leave, so people abandon them.
 Then, three days later, we start getting calls: “My mom ran out of something, help her find it, we need all of the medicine we have.”
 So many old people.
-They used to get help from their neighbors, but now everyone has left.
-Very often, you call them and they say, “There’s nobody here except me and another grandma.”
+They used to get help from their neighbours, but now everyone has left.
+Very often, you call them and they say: “There’s nobody here except me and another grandma.”

 Yesterday, I dealt with a woman who is 89 years old and has been lying in her apartment for three days, excuse me, but [in her own waste].
 She’s completely there mentally, but she’s running out of strength.
-At the request of one of her family members, I asked someone to go check on her — he went, opened the door, looked, then called me back and said, “I’m not prepared for this right now.”
+At the request of one of her family members, I asked someone to go check on her – he went, opened the door, looked, then called me back and said: “I’m not prepared for this right now.”

 Almost nobody in the city is working.
 The only exceptions are the people we’ve always complained about: the public utilities worker – they’re on the front lines.
 We always grumbled about them: the plumbing system was too old, the communications infrastructure was too old.
 But now, when people are fixing things under gunfire, when the firefighters are putting out fires while bombs go off around them – it speaks for itself.

 As for us, we haven’t left Kharkiv.
 We’ve thought about it several times, but we haven’t left.
-Our son, his girlfriend, and her mother are all here with us.
-We brought our son here from the district near the airport — we decided it was too dangerous there right now.
+Our son, his girlfriend and her mother are all here with us.
+We brought our son here from the district near the airport – we decided it was too dangerous there right now.
 It’s a lot easier if everybody sticks together.
 We have a three-room apartment, so there’s plenty of space for everybody.
-Our part of the apartment is very friendly — all of the neighbors support each other.
+Our part of the apartment is very friendly – all of the neighbours support each other.

 We have a car – two, actually, but one needs repairs.
 It wouldn’t be a difficult job, but unfortunately, the shop where we wanted to get it fixed was bombed.

 We can leave, but we have four cats, and there are five of us.
 We have friends we can stay the night with in Lviv, but getting there wouldn’t be easy: it would take at least four days.
 Right now, it’s full of checkpoints and traffic.
-Meanwhile, back here, you’re at home, you have a bed, Internet, some measure of comfort.
+Meanwhile, back here, you’re at home, you have a bed, internet, some measure of comfort.
 We had a working shower until today.
-We Russians hit the water supply, there’s serious damage.
-Now the water’s back, but only for a couple hours — from seven to nine pm.
+The Russians hit the water supply, there’s serious damage.
+Now the water’s back, but only for a couple hours – from seven to nine pm.

 But we do have a basement.
 And not the worst basement.
 At first, we were going down there several times a day, then we stopped – now we hide out in the hallway.
 But we spent one night in the basement, because when two airplanes got shot down over us, it was so loud that we all knew we wouldn’t be sleeping that night.
 The guys here explained to me that if there’s an airstrike, not even the basement will be safe, but who knows – maybe we’d get lucky.